General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Methods

 There is one further condition that needs to be met for the applicability of our method, and therefore the validity of Eq.~\eqref{megagensoln}, beyond the aforementioned restrictions on the rate terms entering Eq.~\eqref{MP1}.
-In technical terms, this condition is that the asymptotic symmetry underlying the method is approximately valid globally in the parameter space of interest (see SI for a technical explanation).
+In technical terms, this condition is that the asymptotic symmetry underlying the method is approximately valid globally in the parameter space of interest (see SI Sec.~\ref{SIsec:validity} for a technical explanation).
 In practical terms, this means that Eq.~\eqref{megagensoln} is only applicable to aggregation reactions that fall into one of two general classes.
 These can be expressed without discussing Lie symmetries as follows.
-First, if the parameters that are set to zero in the special solution drop out of the $\mu\to 0$ kinetics at leading order.
-Most unsaturated single-protein aggregation reactions with low or no seeding fall into this class (see SI Sec.~\ref{SIsec:muto0}).
-The second class is kinetic equations for which the boundary between asymptotic regions is sufficiently close to $\mu=0$ that the $\mu\to 0$ region has negligible extent.
-Most reactions featuring saturation of secondary nucleation, including the co-aggregation reactions studied here, fall into this second class.
-Unsaturated, highly seeded aggregation reactions (where $M(0)/m_\text{tot}$ or $\alpha_e(m_\text{tot}) P(0)/ m_\text{tot}\kappa$ are not small) or reactions with slow secondary processes (i.e.\ $\varepsilon$ is not small) fall into neither class; its treatment by asymptotic symmetry methods requires an extension of the methodology to be explored in a future paper.
+First, if the parameters $\bm{d}$ drop out of the $\mu\to 0$ kinetics at leading order and the parameters $(\varepsilon,p,\delta)$ are small.
+Most unsaturated single-protein aggregation reactions with low or no seeding fall into this class, as do the co-aggregation reactions studied here when unsaturated (see SI Sec.~\ref{SIsec:muto0}).
+The second class is kinetic equations for which the rate of nucleation remains large until late reaction times.
+Most reactions featuring saturation of secondary nucleation, including the co-aggregation reactions studied here, fall into this second class (see SI Sec.~\ref{SIsec:muto0}).
+Unsaturated, highly seeded aggregation reactions (where $M(0)/m_\text{tot}$ or $\alpha_e(m_\text{tot}) P(0)/ m_\text{tot}\kappa$ are not small) or reactions with slow secondary processes (i.e.\ $\varepsilon$ is not small) fall into neither class; its treatment by asymptotic symmetry methods requires an extension of the methodology explored in a follow-on paper~\cite{Dear2025Seed}.